dib-lab/2015-khmer-wok4-multimap/2015-wok-labelhash.rst

 graphs in order to determine if any given node was transitively connected to any other node; from this, we could determine which nodes belonged to which components.
-We didn't want to label all the nodes in teh graph, or traverse from all the nodes, because this was prohibitive computationally.
+We didn't want to label all the nodes in the graph, or traverse from all the nodes, because this was prohibitive computationally.

 A sparse graph covering